ASL-19/emotion-utils/docs/emotion-utils.lineclampedtext.md

 ## lineClampedText variable

-Display ellipsis for overflow text
+Clamp with ellipsis when text extends past the provided number of lines.

 **Signature:**